TryHackMeNow/CyberLab/README.md

 Download *VirtualBox* for your host OS from www.virtualbox.org and install the software.

-### 2. Import VM-Appliances into VirtualBox
+### 2. Import VMs into VirtualBox

-Download the cyber lab VM appliance files below and import them into *VirtualBox* (File -> Import Appliance):
+Download the virtual machine files below and import them into *VirtualBox* (File -> Import Appliance):

 - firewall.ova
 - kali.ova